| DIVORCE, CUSTODY AND FAMILY LAW FREQUENTLY ASKED QUESTIONS A word of caution: The following frequently asked questions are

 required to keep insurance in force to protect the payment of child

-support, property division, or spousal maintenance payments not yet made.
+support, property division, or spousal maintenance payments not yet made. c.
+In addition, Kansas child support guidelines provide

 that the parents of minor children will be required to pay the uninsured